JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/relax_wc.rst

 threshold.
 If the largest force is bigger, submits a new :py:class:`~aiida_fleur.workflows.scf.FleurScfWorkChain` for next step structure proposed by FLEUR.

+All structure optimization routines implemented in the FLEUR code, the workchain only wraps it.

 Input nodes
 ^^^^^^^^^^^